ShreyamMaity/cowin_smart_print/README.md

 ## Installation :

+- Install from the Microsoft Store Page (Upcoming)
+- Download the setup file from the Github Releases and install (Recommended)
-- Download MSIX pakage and Install it
+- Download MSIX pakage and Install it (optional)

 ## Usage :